nilovelez/machete/readme.txt

 = Analytics and custom code =
 You don't need a zillion plugins to perform easy tasks like inserting a verification meta tag (Google Search Console, Bing, Pinterest), a json-ld snippet or a custom stylesheet (Google Fonts, Print Styles, accessibility tweaks...).

-The Google Analytics tracking code is PageSpeed optimized, GPDR friendly and has the option to track Contact Form 7 events.
+The Google Analytics and Google Tag Manager tracking codes are PageSpeed optimized, GPDR friendly.

 = Maintenance mode =
 The maintenance mode that ships with WordPress is just a basic lock-down that is activated whenever you do a major update.
 With machete Maintenance Mode you can hide your unfinished page from visitors and search engines, give your clients a secure temporary access and lock your site without affecting your SEO.